 One thing to keep in mind, though, is that because Axos is an online bank, it doesn’t have any physical branches.
-If you prefer in-person service, switching to an online bank may not be appealing to you.
+If you prefer in-person service or the ability to make cash deposits, switching to an online bank may not be appealing to you.

 After you open the account, you’ll need to change your direct deposit information and all of your recurring charges from your old checking account over to the new one.
 Make sure you don’t forget subscriptions and premiums that occur less frequently, such as auto insurance and annual subscriptions.